Balboa, Panama: Port of Balboa

 Balboa is the Pacific-side port of the Panama Canal.
 The port has a dry dock in Panamax size (even the gates have a construction similar to that of the locks of the Panama canal).
 In 2012, Balboa was ranked the busiest container port in Latin America.

-Balboa has a multimodal (ship-to-train) terminal, called the Pacific Terminal, connected to Colón by the Panama Canal Railway.
+Balboa has a multimodal (ship-to-train) terminal, the Pacific Terminal, connected to Colón by the Panama Canal Railway.
 This allows transportation of containers by train across the isthmus.
 The railway also runs a passenger service between Panama City and Colón, once a day, each way.